Ricardo Saludo: Education

 Saludo earned his Master of Science (MS) degree, major in public policy and management, from the University of London.
 He completed his undergraduate studies in 1977 at the Ateneo de Manila University with a bachelor's degree in literature, cum laude.

 Outside government

 Saludo worked as a senior business editor of AsiaWeek from 1989 to 1995.
-He later became a commentator of Asia Affairs for CNN and CNBC news networks in 1995 until 2001.
+He later became a commentator of Asia Affairs for CNN and CNBC news networks from 1995 to 2001.
 He also worked as the assistant managing director of AsiaWeek magazine from 1996 to 2001.
 In 2002, he left the private sector to join the Arroyo administration.

 Presently, he is the managing director, and co-founder along with fellow former presidential spokesperson Sec.
 Gary Olivar, of the Center for Strategy, Enterprise, and Intelligence, a management and media consultancy firm.
 He is also lecturer at the National College of Public Administration and Governance (NCPAG) of the University of the Philippines.
 He teaches the course The Administrator in the Philippine Public Service.